-The New York Stock Exchange, for quite some time, did not allow their female employees to wear any colored nail polishes—only plain colors.
+For quite some time, the New York Stock Exchange did not allow their female employees to wear any colored nail polishes—only plain colors.
 It wasn’t until several years ago that they finally allowed women to start branching out.
 My job allows me to sport all sorts of colors.
-However, there are still many jobs that have certain nail colors that are appropriate for work and others that aren’t.
+However, there are still many jobs with specific nail colors that are appropriate for work and others that aren’t.

 I have compiled a list of five nail colors that are perfectly appropriate for the work.